-We have also shown that the F-type supergiants with near solar metallicity show strong absorption of Ce III.
-To our knowledge, this is the first report of the detection of the Ce III lines at the H-band in stars with near solar abundances.
-As the line blending is not severe in the NIR spectra compared with the optical spectra, those lines may also be useful for stellar spectroscopic studies.
 We thank R. E. Luck for providing his detailed abundance data, and K. Kawaguchi for valuable discussions.
 This work used the Immersion Grating Infrared Spectrometer (IGRINS) that was developed under a collaboration between the University of Texas at Austin and the Korea Astronomy and Space Science Institute (KASI) with the financial support of the Mt.
-Cuba Astronomical Foundation, of the US National Science Foundation under grants AST-1229522 and AST-1702267, of the McDonald Observatory of the University of Texas at Austin, of the Korean GMT Project of KASI, and Gemini Observatory.
+Cuba Astronomical Foundation, of the US National Science Foundation under grants AST-1229522 and AST-1702267, of the McDonald Observatory of the University of Texas at Austin, of the Korean GMT Project of KASI, and the Gemini Observatory.
 Part of the observations in this work were also carried out within the framework of Subaru-Gemini time exchange program which is operated by the National Astronomical Observatory in Japan.
-We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.
-Part of numerical simulations presented in this paper were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.
-This work was supported by JST FOREST Program (Grant Number JPMJFR212Y, JPMJFR2136), NIFS Collaborative Research Program (NIFS22KIIF005), the Grant-in-Aid for JSPS Fellows (22KJ0317), and the Grant-in-Aid for Scientific Research from JSPS (19H00694, 20H00158, 21H04997, 23H00127, 23H04891, 23H04894, 23H05432).
-N.D. acknowledges support from Graduate Program on Physics for the Universe (GP-PU) at Tohoku University.
+We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has cultural, historical, and natural significance in Hawaii.
+Some of the numerical simulations presented in this paper were carried out on the Cray XC50 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+This work was supported by JST FOREST Program (grant No. JPMJFR212Y, JPMJFR2136), NIFS Collaborative Research Program (NIFS22KIIF005), the Grant-in-Aid for JSPS Fellows (22KJ0317), and the Grant-in-Aid for Scientific Research from JSPS (19H00694, 20H00158, 20H05855, 21H04997, 23H00127, 23H04891, 23H04894, and 23H05432).
+N.D. acknowledges support from the Graduate Program on Physics for the Universe (GP-PU) at Tohoku University.